 Private Jets and Public Appearances

 Another point of contention has been DiCaprio’s use of private jets while advocating for environmental responsibility.
-Critics argue that this is hypocritical and undermines his credibility as an environmental activist.
+Critics argue this is hypocritical and undermines his credibility as an environmental activist.

 Yet again, his handling of this controversy reflects Type 7 characteristics.
 DiCaprio acknowledged the criticism and took steps to offset his carbon footprint, including investments in sustainable aviation.
-This shows a balanced approach to life’s complexities, a hallmark of a mature Type 7 who understands that sometimes you have to navigate through contradictions.
+This shows a balanced approach to life’s complexities, a hallmark of a mature Type 7 who understands that sometimes you must navigate through contradictions.

 The Wolf of Wall Street: Glamorizing Excess?